-There was a decrease in digestive issues, insomnia, muscle problems, and even menstrual abnormalities with excessive bleeding and pain kept at bay.
+It can lead to a decrease in digestive issues, insomnia, and muscle problems, and even help with menstrual abnormalities with excessive bleeding and pain.
 The list of health problems associated with excess stress goes on and on.
 It also plays a vital role in reducing anxiety, depression, and PTSD.

 Another study showed that patients who journaled for two weeks before a medically necessary biopsy were fully healed 11 days later, unlike 58% of the control participants (those that did not keep a journal) who did not recover in that time frame.

-The conclusion is that even by investing a minimal amount of time in journaling: the participants were able to make sense of events in their lives, thereby reducing stress and allowing their bodies to heal quickly.
-Journaling was very therapeutic for them.
+The conclusion is that even by investing a minimal amount of time in journaling: the participants were able to make sense of events in their lives, thereby reducing stress and allowing their bodies to heal quickly and journaling was very therapeutic for them.

 Effective journaling can improve your quality of life.
 You reach a wide range of goals when you clear your head and make vital connections between thoughts, feelings, and behaviors.

 It enables your creativity to flourish, boosts your mood, enhances your sense of well-being, reduces symptoms of depression, is helpful for those with PTSD or a history of trauma, and assists in processing painful events (exposes negative emotions associated with traumatic memories).